|

 the review with thoughts about how the lens functions on both APS-C, and full frame cameras.
 I also include some information

-on topics such as ultra wide-angle use, or why a person would buy a lens of this type, and any good alternatives etc. I hope this page helps you understand my testing methods and the terms I use to describe results.
+on topics such as ultra wide-angle use, or why a person would buy a lens of this type, and any good alternatives etc. My

+and the terms I use to describe results.
 Let me know if I can do better.

 |